MelasMalephar/PharmacyManagement/README.md

 # PharmacyManagement  (Based on c++ File Management)
-/b Note /b: Paste the file in Bin folder Other wise Medicine List will Not Show Password is nmn
+# Note : Paste the file in Bin folder Other wise Medicine List will Not Show and Password is nmn
 Have to make Admin Pannel